-If you grew up in an Italian-American household, you have very likely been witness to a series of bizarre rituals and beliefs practiced by parents and grandparents.
+If you grew up in an Italian-American household, you definitely know a thing or two about Italian American superstitions.
+You have very likely been witness to a series of bizarre rituals and beliefs practiced by parents and grandparents.
 Many of these were never fully explained to us: you just went ahead with them because you were supposed to.

 These rituals and superstitions are shrouded in a mist of mystery and time, and have been practiced by Italians for countless generations.
-Some may seem silly in our modern world, but these superstitions truly are a sign of our heritage’s continuity and a link to a long gone past, when ancient pagan traditions had to be modified in order to survive in a Christian world.
+Some may seem silly in our modern world, but they are truly a sign of our heritage’s continuity and a link to a long gone past, when ancient pagan traditions had to be modified in order to survive in a Christian world.

 The fact these superstitions are still with us is testament to just how strong the forces of luck, prosperity and ill fortune are, even in today’s world.